torbjornbp/video-ocr2srt/README.md

 - `<path_to_model>`: This argument is required and it should be the path to the EAST text detector pre-trained model file.
 - `<language>`: This argument is optional and it should be the language model for Pytesseract.
 The default is `eng` (English).
 You can provide other language codes supported by Tesseract.
 - `<frame_rate>`: This argument is optional and it specifies the number of frames to skip for processing.
 By default, this value is `10`, which seems to give an ok compromise between detected text and and processing speed.
 - `-p` or `--preview`: This argument is optional.
-If included, it enables the preview of the video showing when text is detected.
+If included, it enables a preview of the video that highligts when text is detected.

 To process a video file named `video.mp4` with the EAST model `east_model.pb`, you would use the following command: